 If you happen to live in areas where there’s several K1 Speed centers in the region, like California, you could always change things up by visiting our different locations for a unique challenge.

 How’d the Second Week Go?

 I felt so much stronger overall during the second week than the week before.
 My breathing became a lot more controlled, I was able to loosen my grip on the steering wheel and focus more on how smooth my driving was, and overall get into a rhythm and pace that put me in that glorious zone, where you just look at the apex for the following corner and let the body and mind subconsciously do the rest.
 And of course, those K1 RaceGear RS1 Kart Gloves have been a huge luxury for my hands!
-To get a pair for yourself, stop by your local K1 Speed center or purchase online by CLICKING HERE.
+To get a pair for yourself, stop by your local K1 Speed center or purchase online.

 I already feel so much better after each 30-minute session than I used to after only one!
 My forearms and biceps are getting a little bit beefier too.

 My food intake has remained the same – some burgers, pizza, and other unhealthy items, paired with turkey sandwiches, Greek yogurt, and other “healthier” items.